Grokzen/docker-redis-cluster/README.md

 To start the image run `make drun`.
 It will be started in the background.
 To gain access to the running image you can get a bash session by running `make dbash`.

 Test to connect to the cluster with `redis-cli -p 7000`.
 If you do not want to install a redis server on your host to get access to `redis-cli` you can run a `exec` command to run it inside the docker container.
 It can be done with `docker exec -it <ContainerID> /redis/src/redis-cli -p 7000` where `<ContainerID>` can be found inside the CID file at `/tmp/grokzen-redis-cluster.cid` or via `docker ps`.

+# Known Issues

+If you get a error when rebuilding the image that docker can't do dns lookup on `archive.ubuntu.com` then you need to modify docker to use google IPv4 DNS lookups.
+Read the following link http://dannytsang.co.uk/docker-on-digitalocean-cannot-resolve-hostnames/ and uncomment the line in `/etc/default/docker` and restart your docker daemon and it should be fixed.